foohyfooh/foohyfooh.github.io/index.md

 layout: page
 ---

 I am a BSc.
-Computer Science Student at the University of the West Indies, St. Augustine.
+Computer Science Student at the University of the West Indies, St. Augustine and should be graduating this year.
+I am currently working as a Software Engineering Intern at [Virtana](https://virtanatech.com/) through the DCIT Internship Programme. <br>
+My interests include Electronics, Programming Languages, Competitive Programming, Machine Learning, and Computer Accessibility.